-United States Government Manual: The official manual of the U.S. government provides comprehensive information on the agencies of the legislative, judicial, and executive branches, as well as information on quasi-official agencies and international organizations in which the United States participates, and the many federal boards, commissions, and committees.
-The U.S. Government Manual also contains the texts of the Declaration of Independence, the U.S. Constitution, and a federal government organization chart.
+United States Government Manual: Provides comprehensive information on the agencies of the legislative, judicial, and executive branches of the United States; information on quasi-official agencies and international organizations in which the United States participates; and federal boards, commissions, and committees.
+The Manual also contains the texts of the Declaration of Independence, the U.S. Constitution, and a federal government organization chart.

 Library of Congress: The nation's oldest federal cultural institution, the Library of Congress is also the largest library in the world.
 It serves as the research arm of Congress.